SERVIR-Amazonia/barbados-training/flood-mapping-gee-1/introduction.md

 # Introduction

 Welcome to Flood Mapping Using Multiple Sensors!
-This workshop contains multiple hands on Google Earth Engine case studies.
-We will cover the use spectral indices for surface water extraction, and a flooded land cover classification workflow.
+This workshop will conduct a general machine learning classification workflow to map flooded land cover types.

 ## Pre-workshop Set-up
 1. Ensure you are logged into your Google Earth Engine account.